<img src="https://secure.leadforensics.com/51024.png" style="display:none;">

 appM - Quality Review Screenshot

-6. Staging & Deployment
+6. Staging and deployment

 Once the application passes all the tests and quality assurance, it is time to move into staging and deployment.
 The application binaries, now in the packaged form, are readied for uploading into MECM, Microsoft Intune, Workspace ONE, Citrix, or whatever desktop management platform you are using.
 Typically, there is a change control to upload the application into the live environment.

-You will need to run a quick test in the live environment to ensure that the application lets you add a user to an Active Directory group or device to a MECM collection and that the application then installs for that user appropriately and launches successfully.
+You will need to run a quick test in the live environment to ensure that the application lets you add a user to an Active Directory group or device to an MECM collection and that the application then installs for that user appropriately and launches successfully.
 Now everything is ready to be signed off and the application can be added to the application catalog.
 Often this will be your enterprise application portal from which users can select the app based on the previously determined licensing and access requirements.

-7. Lifecycle Management
+7. Lifecycle management and retirement

 New call-to-action